After you create a metric, the discovery process begins! If you haven't created one yet, go here to learn how.

-Exploring metrics to gain insight
+Exploring your metrics

-From the Metrics List page, you can enter the Explore View, where you can explore your metric, applying different types of aggregation, experimenting with visualization types, and segmenting your data to break it down and see it from different perspectives.
+After you create a metric, it automatically displays in your Metric List page where you can select individual metrics to open them in their Explore View.
+From here, you can modify your view of a metric, applying different types of aggregation, experimenting with visualization types, and segmenting your data to break it down and see it from different perspectives.
 You can also apply filters based on time span (for example, yesterday, today, last 30 days) and compare your displayed data to a previous time period.

 To enter the Explore View for a metric: